ebi-uniprot/protvar-fe/README.md

 > You would need to have a recent version of *Node.JS*, as well as
 > a package manager e.g. *Yarn* or *NPM*, installed before you can continue.

-To install JavaScript dependencies, first make sure you are in the root directory of your `pepvep-fe` project -- this directory should contain a file named `package.json`, then type `yarn install` in the command-line and press return.
+To install JavaScript dependencies, first make sure you are in the root directory of your `protvar-fe` project -- this directory should contain a file named `package.json`, then type `yarn install` in the command-line and press return.
 This should download and install the required
 JavaScript packages -- this may take a few minutes to finish.

 > If the installation was unsuccessful due to any permission/access